micahcowan/bobbin/README.md

 The `simple` interface is accessed via the `--iface simple` (or just `--simple`) option, and also is the default when standard input is not from the terminal (e.g., file or pipe).
 It provides a line-oriented interface, and is largely similar to the experience of using an Apple \]\[ over a serial connection: cursor position is ignored, and characters are printed sequentially.
 The cursor may be backed up if the user, or the emulated program, types a backspace character, but the cursor will never travel upwards on the screen.

-There are two "input modes" for the `simple` interface (`apple` and `fgets`), which select how input behaves when **bobbin** detects that the emulated program desires a full line of input.
-See below for more detail.

 #### Interactive "simple" interface

 The most straightforward way to use the `simple` interface is interactively.
 If you run **bobbin** like: